 - Cool beets

-- Combine balsamic vinegar, extra virgin olive oil, Dijon mustard, garlic, salt, black pepper and sugar using a whisk; set aside.
+- To make the balsamic dressing, combine balsamic vinegar, extra virgin olive oil, Dijon mustard, garlic, salt and pepper, and sugar using a whisk; set aside.

 - Combine butter or ghee, walnuts and brown sugar in a small frying pan.